 Can Creditors Take Your Bitcoin and Crypto?

-It is a common misconception that Bitcoin and other cryptocurrencies cannot be garnished.
-Bitcoin accounts held at U.S. institutions like Coinbase actually can be garnished by a judgment creditor.
+In most cases, bitcoin and cryptocurrency can be garnished by judgment creditors.
+It is a common misconception that bitcoin and other cryptocurrencies cannot be garnished.
+Bitcoin accounts held at U.S. institutions like Coinbase actually can be seized or garnished by a judgment creditor.

 - A bitcoin wallet held at U.S. institutions like Coinbase can be garnished by a judgment creditor.